milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/program_policies.md

 Skip to content
+We are looking for web developers to participate in user research, product testing, discussion groups and more.
+Apply now to join our WebDev Insights Community.
+Apply Dismiss
 Documentation
 Chrome Web Store
 Chrome Web Store policies
 Developer Program Policies

-Published on Friday, February 28, 2014 • Updated on Tuesday, November 17, 2020
+Published on Friday, February 28, 2014 • Updated on Thursday, February 4, 2021

 Table of contents
 Important: As of 06/12/2018, inline installation is deprecated.
 For more information, read our Chromium Blog post and Migration FAQ.